I Make Music.

-I make all kinds of music, for all kinds of reasons.
-And I do lots of music-related stuff: I teach songwriting, I co-host a radio show (about music), and I create music for television and film (and sometimes for commercials) but the main thing I do—the thing I care most about—is write songs for myself.
+I make all kinds of music.
+And I do music-related stuff: I teach songwriting, and I create music for television and film.
+But the main thing I do, the thing I love the best?
+I write songs for myself.

 You might also want to check out a few of my songs here: